How Does the TikTok Algorithm Work?

 - Use analytics – For serious creators, utilizing TikTok analytics can do wonders for your visibility.
 The analytics page will show you what time of day your followers are most active, what TikTok demographics your followers belong to, and what countries your videos are being viewed in.

-- Engage with other users – At the end of the day, TikTok can be used like any other social media app.
+- Engage with other users – At the end of the day, TikTok can be used like any other social media app when it comes to user interaction.
 By engaging with other users, following different accounts, and responding to comments, you can slowly build up your following over time and ensure more views per video.

-- Don’t break the rules – Since TikTok has a larger audience of underage users (compared to other social media platforms) the app tends to take its community guidelines pretty seriously.
-If you want your video to go viral, you’ll want to avoid any topics or images that could be flagged by the app’s moderators.
+- Don’t break the rules – Since TikTok has a larger audience of underage users (compared to other social media platforms) the app tends to take its community guidelines against harmful content pretty seriously.
+If you want your video to go viral, you’ll want to avoid any topics, images, or harmful content that could be flagged by the app’s moderators.
 The community guidelines for TikTok restrict any videos with the following content:5

 - Violent extremism